 - It is not recommended to try and migrate a long standing running game to a Beta test.
 Betas are unpredicable and trying to run a dedicated game on a beta requires caution.

-- When trying a beta, it is a good idea, to export assets from a campaign, then import them into a Beta installation as needed.
-This is the prefered method, rather than just copying over a campaign folder.
+- If that fails export assets from a campaign, then import them into a Beta installation as needed.